belcebus/raspberrypi-projects/README.md

 * Remove default `pi` user.
 * Configure an static ip

-It could be executed wit the following command:
+It could be executed with the following command:

     ansible-playbook playbooks/raspberry-playbook.yml -i hosts.yml --vault-password-file=passwords/vault-pass-file

+### `funny-stuff-playbook.yml`

+Extra things to _play_ with the Raspberrypi

+It could be executed with the following command:

+    ansible-playbook playbooks/funny-stuff-playbook.yml -i hosts.yml